Shubham17112/Cleannote/README.md

 Demo Video
-Currently in progress

 https://github.com/user-attachments/assets/af3344d5-5e1d-4be0-af83-24f01be11261

-# 🧹 CleanNote
+# 🧹 CleanNote #Note Currently in progress

 **CleanNote** is an AI-powered tool that automatically generates clean, structured notes from YouTube video dubbing content.
 It combines the power of **Google ATS**, **Whisper**, and **Notion API** to create summarized, exportable notes — perfect for learners, content creators, and researchers.